Signatures from a quasi-spherical outflow and an off-axis top-hat jet launched in a merger of compact objects: An analytical approach: Electromagnetic forward-shock emission radiated in an arbitrary direction

 \subsection{Homogeneous medium}

-The FS dynamics in the fully adiabatic regime for material spreading through a homogeneous medium has been explored for the case when the radiation is pointing directly in the observer's direction \cite[see, e.g.][]{1998ApJ...497L..17S}, not for the case when it pointing in an arbitrary direction.
-The synchrotron and SSC fluxes during the relativistic and lateral expansion phases for radiation pointing in an arbitrary direction is next given.
+The FS dynamics in the fully adiabatic regime for material spreading through a homogeneous medium has been explored for the case when the radiation is pointing directly in the observer's direction \cite[see, e.g.][]{1998ApJ...497L..17S}, not for the case when it points in an arbitrary direction.
+Therefore, we derive and present in the following section, the synchrotron and SSC fluxes during the relativistic and lateral expansion phases for radiation pointing in any arbitrary direction.